mohitKejriwal/Unique-Random-No-List/README.md

 # Unique-Random-No-List
 This spring boot project is built using java.
 The aim of this project is to generate a list of "unique" random numbers with the least loop counts.
-Many complex algoriths are available on google for you to refer but in my algo you ll find pretty simple steps to achieve the goal.

 It goes like this,--
   *Step 1*- Generate a random number between 1 and the limit given by user...